 - Have students line up alphabetically according to the first letter of their first name without saying a word.

-- Line Leader.
-A great role for a youth leader or adult recess captain — after recess, leads class in a simple transition activity, such as a cheer, follow the leader, or one of these ideas:
+- Line Captain—This is a great role for a youth leader or adult recess captain.
+When recess ends, the Line Captain leads the class in a simple transition activity such as a cheer, follow the leader, or an activity like Stealthy Ninjas:

 To engage students waiting in line

-- Rain.
-The leader starts by rubbing her hands together.
-The person next to her does the same and so on, until everyone is participating.
-The leader starts a new sound, soft finger snapping, then soft hand clapping, next soft thigh slapping, soft foot stomping.
-To end the storm, reverse the actions.
-Finally, the group stops rubbing hands.
+- Rain—The leader starts by rubbing their hands together.
+The person next to them does the same and so on, until everyone is participating.
+The leader starts a new sound, soft finger snapping, then soft hand clapping, next soft thigh slapping, then soft foot stomping.
+To end the storm, reverse the actions until the group stops rubbing hands.

 To engage students while walking

-- Simon Says.
-The line leader begins an action and students in line mimic.
-Walk backwards so students can see your actions!
+- Simon Says—The Line Captain or teacher begins an action, and students in line mimic it.
+The leader may need to walk backward so students can see the actions!